Mario (franchise): Donkey Kong

+Mario next appeared in 1982's Donkey Kong Jr. as the game's antagonist.
+Players control Donkey Kong Jr. as he climbs vines and collects keys to save his kidnapped father from Mario.
+The game was later ported to several platforms including the Famicom, NES, and several Atari home consoles.
+Additionally, a Game & Watch port and sequel were later produced.
+Like the first game, it is an early example of the platform genre.

 Mario Bros.

-The first game to feature "Mario" in the title and to feature Luigi.
+Mario Bros. is the first game to feature "Mario" in the title and to feature Luigi.
 The objective of Mario Bros is to defeat all of the enemies in each phase.
 Each phase is a series of platforms with four pipes at each corner of the screen, and an object called a "POW" block in the center.
 The mechanics of Mario Bros. involve only running and jumping.
 Unlike future Mario titles, players cannot jump on enemies until they are flipped over; this can be accomplished by jumping under the platform they are on or by using the "POW" block.
 Both sides of every phase feature a mechanism that allows the player to go off-screen to the left and appear on the right, and vice versa.
 The game has since reappeared in various forms, including as a minigame in Super Mario Bros.
 3 and the Super Mario Advance series, and reimagined as Mario Clash.

 Game and Watch

 Nintendo has released several Mario and Donkey Kong LCD video games for the Game & Watch line.
-Eleven were released between 1982 and 1994.
+Eleven were released between 1982 and 1995.
 Nintendo also licensed the release of six LCD games for Nelsonic's Game Watch line between 1989 and 1994.
 Many remakes of Game & Watch games have changed the protagonist from a generic Mr. Game & Watch character to Mario.
-A nearby sequel for the 35th anniversary of Mario was made titled "Game and Watch: Super Mario Bros" in 2020.
+In 2020, a rerelease of Super Mario Bros. in the form of a Game & Watch titled Game & Watch: Super Mario Bros. was released for the game's 35th anniversary.